-- Effective communication. - Problem Solving skills. - Demonstrated ability to negotiate and apply good judgment. - Shows pride in work and in achievements. - Is conscientious and efficient in meeting commitments, observing deadlines and achieving results. - Superior leadership and strategic management skills with an excellent understanding of international development issues and knowledge of the UN system. - Strong written and verbal communication skills, in a multi-cultural setting; ability to conduct results-based management and reporting, objectivity and ability to analyze large multi-country data sets in short period. - Basic gender understanding, skills, experience and commitment to gender issues.
+- Effective communication. - Problem solving skills. - Demonstrated ability to negotiate and apply good judgment. - Shows pride in work and in achievements. - Is conscientious and efficient in meeting commitments, observing deadlines and achieving results. - Superior leadership and strategic management skills with an excellent understanding of international development issues and knowledge of the UN system. - Strong written and verbal communication skills, in a multi-cultural setting; ability to conduct resultsbased management and reporting, objectivity and ability to analyze large multi-country data sets in short period. - Good understanding of gender and human right based approach, and skills, experience and commitment to gender issues including experience of conducting inclusive evaluation.